honeypot-run/tutorials/01-integration/README.md

 3. After following the integration instructions in the Honeypot UI, you should have:

-  - a file called `hp.js` in the `public/` directory (this file should be downloaded from the UI).
+  - a file called `hp.js` in the `public/` directory
+    - This file should be downloaded from the UI and copied to the `01-integration/public` directory.
+    - e.g. `cp ~/Downloads/hp.js path/to/honeypot-tutorials/01-integration/public`
-  - a new script tag in your HTML page, where the `src` is set to your honeypot URL. e.g.
+  - a new script tag in your HTML page ([public/index.html](https://github.com/honeypot-run/tutorials/blob/27ed943fc62ac634139e2896ac7f2c2eb63e84d4/01-integration/public/index.html#L5-L6)), where the `src` is set to your honeypot URL. e.g.

    ```html
     <!DOCTYPE html>